Evaluation to Impact: Building Resilience across borders in fragile and conflict-affected settings

 About the Event

 Fragility does not respect borders.
-Across West and Central Africa, crises in the Sahel, the Lake Chad Basin, and the Great Lakes region spill across national boundaries, displacing millions, disrupting systems, and testing the limits of development investments.
+Across Africa, crises—from the Sahel and the Lake Chad Basin to the Great Lakes and the Horn of Africa—spill across national boundaries, driving displacement at scale, disrupting systems, and stretching the limits of development investments.
 In this context, building resilience is not a sectoral priority: it is the foundation on which all sustainable development rests.

 Yet, for all the policy commitment to resilience and to the Humanitarian-Development-Peace (HDP) Nexus, a persistent gap remains between what we commit to on paper and what we deliver on the ground.

-Evidence from ten country evaluations conducted by UNICEF across Burkina Faso, Cameroon, Côte d'Ivoire, the Democratic Republic of Congo, Mali, Niger, and Nigeria between 2018 and 2025 tells a consistent story: strong strategic intent, uneven operational translation.
+Evidence from country evaluations conducted by UNICEF across Africa between 2018 and 2025 tells a consistent story: strong strategic intent, uneven operational translation.
 The evaluations document what works, what does not, and critically why.

 At a time of increasing fragility, constrained financing, and growing demand for demonstrable development impact, there is an urgent need to move beyond commitments toward actionable, evidence-based solutions that deliver results at scale.

-This session will bring forward a unique, multi-country evidence synthesis rarely discussed in a single forum, offering participants concrete lessons and operational insights to strengthen cross-border resilience programming and evaluation practice.
+This session will bring forward evaluative evidence rarely discussed in a single forum, offering participants concrete lessons and operational insights to strengthen cross-border resilience programming and evaluation practice.

 Yet, for all the policy commitment to resilience and to the Humanitarian-Development-Peace (HDP) Nexus, a persistent gap remains between what we commit to on paper and what we deliver on the ground.

-Evidence from ten country evaluations conducted by UNICEF across Burkina Faso, Cameroon, Côte d'Ivoire, the Democratic Republic of Congo, Mali, Niger, and Nigeria between 2018 and 2025 tells a consistent story: strong strategic intent, uneven operational translation.
+Evidence from country evaluations conducted by UNICEF across Africa between 2018 and 2025 tells a consistent story: strong strategic intent, uneven operational translation.
 The evaluations document what works, what does not, and critically why.

 At a time of increasing fragility, constrained financing, and growing demand for demonstrable development impact, there is an urgent need to move beyond commitments toward actionable, evidence-based solutions that deliver results at scale.

-This session will bring forward a unique, multi-country evidence synthesis rarely discussed in a single forum, offering participants concrete lessons and operational insights to strengthen cross-border resilience programming and evaluation practice.
+This session will bring forward evaluative evidence rarely discussed in a single forum, offering participants concrete lessons and operational insights to strengthen cross-border resilience programming and evaluation practice.

 Speakers